microsoft/xpoc-framework/README.md

 ### Processing a request

 To process a request, the user needs to make a POST request to `/process` endpoint.
-The body of the request should be a JSON object containing the url field, which is the URL of the content to be verified.
+The body of the request should be a JSON object containing `xpocUri` and `url` fields.
+The `xpocUri` represents the XPOC URI, while the `url` is the URL of the content to be verified.

 ## Setup and Usage

+### Verification Enhancements

+#### Version 1 Verification
+In the initial version of the XPOC Framework, verification was based on two inputs: the XPOC URI and the content URL.
+The system would fetch the manifest corresponding to the given XPOC URI and verify if the content URL is listed within that manifest.

+#### Towards a Simplified Verification Experience
+We're evolving our framework to streamline the verification process.
+The new approach aims for users to only provide the content URL.
+The framework will then interact directly with supported platforms like YouTube or X (formerly Twitter) to fetch the associated XPOC URI, thereby reducing the steps needed for verification

+For a more detailed look into this evolution and platform-specific integrations, refer to [PLATFORM.md](./PLATFORM.md) and [servert.ts](/src/server.ts).

+## Setup and Usage

+If you are not using platform specific API, skip step 1.

 1. **Environment Variables**: Create a `.env` file in the root directory of your project.
 Add the environment-specific variables on new lines in the form `NAME=VALUE`.
 For example, `TWITTER_BEARER_TOKEN=YOUR_BEARER_TOKEN`.
 Read more at the end regarding platform specific explorations [here](./PLATFORM.md).